GoogleChrome/developer.chrome.com/site/en/docs/webstore/using_webstore_api/index.md

 {% Aside %}

+Only "DRAFT" is supported at this time.
 For a full description of the get method, see [Items:Get][cws-api-get].

 {% endAside %}